skrey/yellow-extensions/features/core/README.md

 ## How to install plugin

 1. [Download and install Datenstrom Yellow](https://github.com/datenstrom/yellow/).
-2. [Download plugin](https://github.com/datenstrom/yellow-plugins/raw/master/zip/core.zip).
+2. [Download plugin](https://github.com/datenstrom/yellow-extensions/raw/master/zip/core.zip).
 If you are using Safari, right click and select 'Download file as'.
 3. Copy `core.zip` into your `system/plugins` folder.

 Do not delete the [plugin files](update.ini), they are always required.

 ## How to use the core

-The plugin provides the core functionality for your website.
+The extension provides the core functionality for your website.
 It takes care of requests from the web browser and access to the file system.
-You can use the [web browser](https://github.com/datenstrom/yellow-plugins/tree/master/edit) or the [command line](https://github.com/datenstrom/yellow-plugins/tree/master/command) to show software version and updates.
+You can use the [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/features/edit) or the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/features/command) to show software version and updates.
 To show more information about your website add a `[yellow]` shortcut to a page.
 See example below.

 ## How to configure the core